RyanFrantz/ryanfrantz.github.io/cv/index.md

 [ryan+cv@ryanfrantz.com](mailto:ryan+cv@ryanfrantz.com)

-I am a product-oriented engineering manager.
-My multifaceted career has been driven by the desire to close the distance between my engineering work and the customer experience.
+I am a product-oriented engineering manager whose multifaceted career has been driven by the desire to close the distance between engineering work and the customer experience.

-From my time as a sysadmin starting 25 years ago, during my web operations experience at e-commerce and fintech companies, while designing systems to operate reliably at scale, through crafting engineering teams and processes to deliver software and systems I have learned to combine people management, knowledge of scalable infrastructure, and product development into one clear mission statement: engineering _is_ the product.
+From my early days as a system administrator, while running large web clusers at e-commerce sites, through crafting engineering teams and processes, I have learned to compose management, infrastructure know-how, and product development experience into a coherent message: engineering _is_ the product.

-Whether shepherding a complete rewrite of the frontend and backend for a 1-million user (MAU) web consumer app, designing a new SaaS product’s operational footprint to scale from day one, or shipping enhanced testing solutions to streamline developer experience I distill business strategy into engineering direction and deliver delightful products for customers.
+Whether shepherding a complete rewrite of the frontend and backend for a 1-million user (MAU) web consumer app, designing a new SaaS product’s operational footprint to scale from day one, or shipping enhanced testing solutions to streamline developer experience, I distill business strategy into engineering direction and deliver delightful products for customers.

 # Experience

+## SS&C - Senior Architect
+### 9/2023 - Present
+* Partnered with, and trained, infrastructure teams to take advantage of existing systems to implement repeatable and automated processes in support of their fleet lifecycle responsibilities (e.g. builds, patching, access control audits).
+* Designed and built functional proofs-of-concept for product teams to support their operational processes such as environment-based feature flag management and an authorization service driven by a graph database.

 ## Lumos Labs - Engineering Director
-### 10/2020 - Present
+### 10/2020 - 7/2023
 * Developed an execution strategy using personas and user story mapping, that improved the engineers' delivery capability as they rewrote our core consumer web app. **We shipped an early version of the web app to India and the